EpicWink/proxpi/README.md

 * [pypiserver](https://pypi.org/project/pypiserver/): serves local directory of
   packages, proxy to PyPI when not-found, supports package upload, no caching

+* [PyPI Cloud](https://pypi.org/project/pypicloud/): serves local or cloud-storage directory of packages, with redirecting/cached proxying to indexes, authentication and authorisation.

 * [`pypiprivate`](https://pypi.org/project/pypiprivate/): serves local (or S3-hosted)
   directory of packages, no proxy to package indices (including PyPI)